-Consent Orders are agreements made between separated or divorced couples that have been formalised by the Family or Federal Magistrate's Court.
+Consent Orders are agreements made between separated or divorced couples that have been formalised by the Family Court.
 Consent orders can be used to make agreements about the care of children, for the division of property or for ongoing maintenance for a husband or wife.

 Consent Orders have the same legal effect as an order made after a Court hearing.
 Consent Orders are final and once made, it's very difficult to overturn or vary the orders.

 The Court encourages families to reach an agreement about issues relating to property and minor children after a family breakdown.
-The Court recommends that separated or divorced couples read the brochure 'Marriage, Separation and Divorce' before applying for divorce and when seeking Consent Orders through the Courts.
+The Court recommends that separated or divorced couples read the brochure 'Marriage, Separation and Divorce' when seeking Consent Orders through the Courts.

-When to use the Consent Orders Online Application
+When to use the Online Consent Orders form

-You can use the Consent Orders Online Application to obtain an order when you have reached agreement about:
+You can use the Online Consent Orders form to obtain an order when you have reached agreement about:

-- Your property (the Court must consider that the agreement is 'just and equitable'); and
+Your property (the Court must consider that the agreement is 'just and equitable');

-- Spousal maintenance for a husband or wife.
+Spousal maintenance for a husband or wife; and/or

-You cannot use the Consent Orders Online Application to make orders about children's issues or to split or transfer superannuation.
+You cannot use the Online Consent Orders form to make orders about children's issues or to transfer superannuation.

 When to seek formal legal advice